Calculating eigenvectors in max-algebra by mutation-sunflower method: Introduction

-The article is organized in the following way.
-In Section 2 we present some preliminaries needed in our proofs.
-In Section 3 we present our main results by introducing a new mutation-sunflower method for calculating a basis of principal max-algebraic eigencone of an irreducible matrix $A$.
-Although the method is not competitive in the general irreducible case with some existing methods, it is very effective for some special classes of matrices for example for sparse enough matrices.
+The article is organized as follows.
+In Section 2 we present some preliminaries needed for our proofs.
+In Section 3 we present our main results by introducing a new mutation-sunflower method for calculating a basis of the principal max-times algebraic eigencone of an irreducible matrix $A$.
+Our method works in the general irreducible case, but it is most effective for some special classes of irreducible matrices — for example, matrices of small dimensions, matrices with prescribed (priorly known) circuits, matrices that have a critical circuit of length $n$, and sparse matrices with a small number of circuits.
 The method reduces the calculation to solving max-eigenproblems for simple mutation-sunflower matrices that have exactly one positive entry in each row.
 We illustrate the method by several examples.